Electrolytes for Stomach intestine

 We’ve all been there: you fly off on vacation full of anticipation and catch a nasty stomach bug on the spot.
 Unpleasant symptoms such as vomiting and diarrhea are the result.
 What effect does diarrhea have on your electrolyte balance?
 And how can you use this knowledge to get through your next gastrointestinal infection better?

-Effects of diarrhea on our electrolyte balance
+Effects of diarrhea and vomiting on our electrolyte balance

 Diarrhea leads to the loss of numerous electrolytes, including sodium, potassium and chloride, as well as water.
 This leads to a reduction in blood volume and blood pressure, which can cause symptoms such as weakness and dizziness.